Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 Also, with ARVI, the so-called general infectious syndrome is often observed.
 By this term, pediatricians mean a condition when the patient suffers from pain in the muscles and joints, his lymph nodes become inflamed and swollen.

-ARVI always starts unexpectedly - the crumbs have a general infectious syndrome.
-If the causative agent is an adenovirus, then the respiratory organs are the first to be affected.
+ARVI always starts unexpectedly - the baby develops a general infectious syndrome.
+If the causative agent is an adenovirus, the respiratory organs are the first to be affected.
 But in some children, ARVI occurs in an erased form.
 Then the parents cannot understand that the baby is sick.
-He becomes more capricious, but he has no symptoms of infection.
+He becomes more moody, but he has no symptoms of infection.

-High temperature with SARS can persist for 3-4 days
+High temperature during ARVI can persist for 3-4 days

-To avoid complications, it is important to seek medical care with the following symptoms:
+To avoid the development of complications, it is important to seek medical care with the following symptoms:

-• the temperature is kept at around 38 ° C or higher, it does not go astray;
+• the temperature stays at 38 o C or higher, it does not go down well;

 • the child is very lethargic, does not understand what is being said to him, loses consciousness;

-• swelling of individual parts of the body or limbs is observed;
+• swelling of certain areas of the body or limbs is observed;

 • breathing is difficult;